plasticmacaroni/bg3-missables/checklist.md

 - Save the gnomes (talk to them before freeing them)
 - Save the tieflings
   - Talk to Rolan
+# Below Moonrise Towers
+- Enter the area under the prisons
+- Get the parasite from a corpse in the main area you drop into
+- Kill the hooked horrors and complete the area
 # Destroyed Town
 - Find Arabella
 # Mason's Guild